Biotechnology refers to the use of living organisms, or their products, to modify human health and the human environment.

 The National Health and Medical Research Council (NHMRC) is the major funding body for medical research within Australia.
 Since 2000, the NHMRC has spent around $150 million on stem cell research.

-Victorian BioPortal provides information about sources of funding. provides information on bioindustries, including sources of funding for biotechnology.
+Victorian BioPortal provides information about sources of funding.
+Also provides information on bioindustries, including sources of funding for biotechnology.

 Industry & Investment NSW conducts a range of innovation and research activities including providing R&D grants and assistance.